ealane03/Basketball-Trivia-Game/README.md

 To install the package requirements on your local computer, use the following line:
 `conda create --name NEWENV --file requirements.txt`

+To run the game, download `demo.ipynb` and run all cells.

 ## PROJECT OVERVIEW

 ### Scraper